mAmadAhmad/ontario-energy-forecaster/README.md

     ```

 ## 📊 Performance Metrics
+Baseline was basically predicting that if previous day for hour 4 we had i.e. 14000MW demand than today for hour 4 we also have 14000MW demand, this dumb model had 5.15% MAPE.
+Here are my metrics.
 | Metric | Baseline (Persistence) | Our Model (XGBoost) | Improvement |
 | :--- | :--- | :--- | :--- |
 | **MAPE** | 5.15% | **3.95%** | **+1.2%** |